KDDConference-ESMDay/KDD2023ESMDay/README.md

 * Emerging trends and opportunities from big techs, start-ups and VCs in these industries
 * Social and cultural impact of entertainment, sports, and media with the rise of streaming platforms and online services.

+We are excited to announce that the ESM Day is joining force with [KDD 2023 Workshop on Data Science and AI for Sports (DSAI4Sports)](https://dsai4sports.github.io/).
+The DSAI4Sports workshop aims to bring together interested researchers and practitioners at the intersection of AI/ML and sports analytics.
+We will offer a platform to exchange research ideas, identify research opportunities and challenges in applying AI/ML for sports analytics, engage in thoughtful discussions, and foster the development of a research community centered around this field.
+Both the ESM Day and the DSAI4Sports workshop will take place on the same day (Aug 7th) and in same conference room (details to come).

 If you are interested in sponsoring this event or to be a speaker/panelist of this event, please contact: esm2023@kdd.org

 ### Organizing Co-Chairs